-Atlus’ Persona 5 is the newest game in this list, and possibly the one with the most immersive Japanese experience.
-In this unique modern day JRPG, you play the role of a Japanese high school student juggling studies, friends, and part-time work commitments.
+Atlus’ Persona 5 is the newest PlayStation 4 game on this list, possibly also the one offering the most immersive Japanese experience.
+In this unique modern-day JRPG, you play the role of a Japanese high school student juggling studies, friends, and part-time work commitments.
 For good measure, you are also burdened with the task of saving everybody’s souls in bizarre cognitive worlds.
 Worlds in which you are transformed into a legendary thief.

 What’s exemplary about the Persona formula is how realistic this experience gets, in spite of the outrageous story.
 Despite the many supernatural elements, you completely feel the burden of a typical Japanese student struggling between textbooks, buddies and social life.
 Don’t let that put you off the game, though.
 It’s in no way dreary and there is enough variety of tasks to keep you looking forward to every day.
-Lastly, there are the cognitive battles.
-If you are perceptive enough, these would offer you deep insights into the modern Japanese psyche.
+Finally, there are the cognitive battles too.
+If you are perceptive enough, these offer you deep insights into the modern Japanese psyche.
 You will have a lot to think about, after beating the game.